Aaryan00/IMDB/README.md

 ### Frontend:
 HTML (Basic UI for login, signup, dashboard)
 ### File Handling:
-werkzeug for secure file uploads and password
+werkzeug for secure file uploads
+### Hashing
+Bcrypt for hashing passwords

 # Requirements
 Before you begin, make sure you have the Python 3.x installed